riyalchandrakar/Full-Stack/README.md

    cd food-del\frontend><br>
    npm install

+Note:you can skip step 4 & 5 if you don't want to create your own connection string and stripe API key.

-3. Configure database connection:
+step 4: Configure database connection:

    - create and Copy the Connection String And Paste It inside food-del\backend\config>  file `db.js` replace password    with password you set previously.

-4. Configure Stripe:
+step 5: Configure Stripe:

    - Create a Stripe account and obtain your API key.
    -Open .env file in backend folder paste your stripe secret key in STRIPE_SECRET_KEY variable.